microsoft/vscode-docs/docs/python/python-tutorial.md

 ![File Explorer New File](images/tutorial/toolbar-new-file.png)

-Name the file `hello.py`, and it automatically opens in the editor:
+Name the file `hello.py`, and VS Code will automatically open it in the editor:

 ![File Explorer hello.py](images/tutorial/hello-py-file-created.png)